What not to do before taking a urine sample?

 The role of the stool container

-A stool container is a container used to collect stool samples for laboratory testing.
+stool container is a container used to collect stool samples for laboratory testing.
 The container adopts a leak-proof and sterile design to ensure the accuracy and reliability of the test results.

 When collecting a stool sample, it is important to use a clean container that has not been contaminated with urine or other substances such as toilet paper.
 Most stool containers have a screw cap designed to fit over the rim of the toilet to facilitate sample collection.